hsperker/virtual-distributed-knowledge-graph/README.md

 ## Currently Open Issues

 - [ ] When run for the first time an empty Azure Container Registry is created but bicep tries to deploy container apps e.g. Trino from this acr. \
-  *Workaround:* Let the first infra deploy fail, build and publish container, rerun infa deployment
+  *Workaround:* Introduced `deployApplications` boolean parameter for Bicep to toggle between initial infra deployment and app deployment.
 - [ ] The PostgreSQL database is created empty but Trino currently expects an employees_database. \
-  *Workaround:* After the initial deployment of the database geht required dummy data from <https://github.com/h8/employees-database> and import it into the database.
+  *Workaround:* After the initial deployment of the database use employee dummy data under git submodule `employees-database/` and import it into the database.
 - [ ] The PostgreSQL server firewall currently allows access from everywhere (0.0.0.0 - 255.255.255.255).
 This currently allows Trino workers and local hosts to access the database.
 - [ ] The container apps currently consume the PostgreSQL password via regular container environment parameters.
 This should be changed to proper secrets like <https://learn.microsoft.com/en-us/azure/container-apps/manage-secrets?tabs=arm-template>.